George C. Scott: 1958–1962: Early roles

-Stardom
+1963–1969: Breakthrough

 Scott's first leading role in a feature was The List of Adrian Messenger released in 1963.
 That year, Scott starred in the hour-long television drama series East Side/West Side.
 He portrayed a New York City social worker, along with co-stars Cicely Tyson and Elizabeth Wilson.
 Scott was a major creative influence on the show, resulting in conflicts with James T. Aubrey, the head of CBS.
 The Emmy Award-winning program had a series of guest stars, including James Earl Jones.
 The portrayal of challenging urban issues made attracting advertisers difficult, not helped by the limited distribution.
 Not all CBS network affiliates broadcast the show, and it was canceled after one season.
 Scott had a success during 1963 in an off-Broadway production of Desire Under the Elms.

-Scott's highest-profile early role was in the Stanley Kubrick directed Dr. Strangelove, or How I Learned to Stop Worrying and Love the Bomb (1964), in which he played General "Buck" Turgidson.
+Scott's highest-profile early role was in the Stanley Kubrick–directed Dr. Strangelove, or How I Learned to Stop Worrying and Love the Bomb (1964), in which he played General "Buck" Turgidson.
 In later interviews with Kubrick, Scott was revealed to have initially refused to camp it up on camera.
 As a compromise, Kubrick had Scott go over the top in rehearsal, assuring Scott that the cameras were off, which was untrue.
 Somehow, Scott was unable to hear the very loud motor on the 35mm film cameras of the time.
 Kubrick proceeded to use this version in the final cut, which Scott supposedly resented.
 Scott was one of many stars in The Yellow Rolls-Royce (1964).

 Scott was cast, under the direction of John Huston in Dino de Laurentiis's The Bible: In the Beginning, which was released by 20th Century Fox in 1966.
-Also in 1966, Scott appeared as Jud Barker in the NBC western The Road West, starring Barry Sullivan, Kathryn Hays, Andrew Prine, and Glenn Corbett.
+Also in 1966, Scott appeared as Jud Barker in the NBC western The Road West (also known as This Savage Land), starring Barry Sullivan, Kathryn Hays, Andrew Prine, and Glenn Corbett.
 He also guest starred in Bob Hope Presents the Chrysler Theatre.
 He co-starred with Tony Curtis in the comedy film Not with My Wife, You Don't! (also 1966) and as John Proctor in a television version of The Crucible (1967).

 Scott returned to Broadway in 1967 to direct Dr. Cook's Garden by Ira Levin but quit during tryouts.
-As an actor, he appeared in a revival of The Little Foxes (1967–68) directed by Mike Nichols, which ran for 100 performances.
+As an actor, he appeared in a revival of The Little Foxes (1967–1968) directed by Mike Nichols, which ran for 100 performances.
 Scott starred in The Flim-Flam Man (1967) and Petulia (1968).
-He appeared in the made-for-television movie Mirror, Mirror Off the Wall (1969).
+He appeared in the television film Mirror, Mirror Off the Wall (1969).